Warning over world's hottest chilli

-Man ends up in A&E after eating world's hottest chilli
+Man in hospital after eating world's hottest chilli

-A man who ate the world's hottest chilli pepper in a chilli-eating contest ended up in A&E after experiencing "thunderclap" headaches.
+A man who ate the world's hottest chilli pepper in a chilli-eating contest ended up in hospital after experiencing "thunderclap" headaches.

 The 34-year-old man had eaten one Carolina Reaper chilli in the contest in New York State.